TSN Radio: History

 On September 30, 2013, CFRN in Edmonton and CFGO in Ottawa re-branded as TSN Radio stations.

 On August 28, 2014, it was announced that the Team stations in Vancouver—CKST and CFTE—would finally rebrand as TSN Radio stations on September 8, 2014.
 However, following the launch of a rival sports radio station in the market (Rogers-owned CISL), CFTE flipped to a business news format, BNN Bloomberg Radio, in April 2018.

 CKOC in Hamilton joined the network in 2015, after acquiring radio rights to the Hamilton Tiger-Cats.

 On February 9, 2021, Bell Media discontinued the TSN Radio formats in Hamilton (CKOC), Vancouver (CKST), and Winnipeg (CFRW, which had recently lost its radio rights to the Jets) as part of an ongoing series of cuts across the company.
 All three stations flipped to automated formats with limited local programming, with the Hamilton station immediately flipping to BNN Bloomberg Radio, and the remaining two flipping to Bell Media's stand-up all-comedy Funny format.
+The TSN Radio station in Edmonton (CFRN) was shut down on June 14, 2023, along with Bell Media's shutdown or pending sale of nine stations (including CKOC, CFRW and CKST), while cutting programming in Toronto and Ottawa.